 Check on the leaves and pour water to moisten those if they’ve dried out.
 In about two to three months, alas, your compost is ready.
 The contents of the bag that look like dark and flaky stuff are your compost.

 To use that dark and flaky stuff as a fertilizer for your plants, put an inch thick layer on the soil’s top layer.
 That will then be absorbed by the plants.
 It actually acts as fertilizer and at the same time pesticide and can even prevent weeds from growing.
 It also contributes in conserving water as your plants won’t need as much.

 To be able to come up with the same output at lesser time, you can also try shredding the leaves first before sacking it all up.

 The difference between cold and hot compost is that the first is easier to do than the latter which takes more effort.

 Cold compost can be done by simply gathering wastes from your own backyard, may it be leaves, grass clippings and weeds, then piling them up.
-Allow a period of six to twenty-four months for earthworms and other microorganisms break the stuff down.
+Allow a period of six to twenty-four months for earthworms and other microorganisms to break the stuff down.
 While waiting, you can add up materials to your pile.
 In this scenario, the stuff at the bottom decomposes first.

-But aside from the long wait, this type of compost is not as effective as the hot compost.
+But aside from the long wait, this type of compost is not as effective as hot compost.
 It cannot kill weeds and pathogens.
 Also, before using such, you should screen out for undecomposed materials from the pile.

 Whatever you may choose between the two, you’re still on the winning side by using organic gardening compost because not only you are saving up money but more so, you are helping out conserve and clean our environment.